 Our neighbours are:

-- public or private landholders (including leaseholders) who have a common boundary with NPWS-managed lands or whose properties are accessed through a park
+- public or private landholders (including leaseholders) who have a common boundary with NSW National Parks and Wildlife Service (NPWS)-managed lands or whose properties are accessed through a park

-- government agencies that manage land or public-service utilities in parks, whose activities may be affected by NPWS activities or may affect NPWS
+- government agencies that manage land or public service utilities in parks, whose activities may be affected by NPWS activities or may affect NPWS park management

-- communities (‘neighbour communities’) living close to parks, who are affected by NPWS activities and whose activities may also affect NPWS.
+- communities ('neighbour communities') living close to parks, who are affected by NPWS activities and whose activities may also affect NPWS park management.

 NPWS manages land to conserve nature and cultural heritage.
 We provide educational and recreational opportunities that foster appreciation of nature, Aboriginal heritage and historic heritage in the community.